PearlMarketing/the-good-brow/src/components/sections/Services/index.md

-      Color Boosts are only available to clients who have completed a previous microblading session with me in the past.
+      Color Boosts are only available to clients who have completed a previous microblading session with me in the past,; no sooner than 6 months after initial appointment.
     price: $125 (1+ hours)
     title: Color Boost
 ---